 Final date: Friday, Oct 6, 2023 at 11:59pm (Pacific Time)

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The appropriate appointment will be at the Associate or Full Professor rank based on the candidate's experience and qualifications.
-Series will include Ladder Rank or In-Residence with secured extramural funding.
+The appropriate series and appointment at the Assistant, Associate or Full Professor level will be based on the candidate’s qualifications and experience.

-A link to full descriptions of the series is provided for your review:
+A link to the full descriptions of each series is provided for your review: